starzel/buildoutskel/BUILDOUT-README.txt

-This is a skeleton for a buildout used by starzel
+This is a skeleton for a buildout used by starzel.
+Customize the files cfgs/base.cfg and versions.cfg according to needs

 Creating a project
 ==================